gridsome/gridsome.org/docs/graphql.md

-#  How data sources works
+#  The GraphQL data layer

 Gridsome lets you connect to any data source by using **Source plugins**.
 This is the core functionality of Gridsome.
 All data coming from sources are pulled into a **unified GraphQL layer** that any Vue components can access.